Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - configure fallback policy
 - i want to set the fallback policy
 - change the repair strategy
+- change the fallback policy
+- i want to change the fallback policy

 ## intent:restart
 - yep you can restart